I drink water. Mostly little water.

 What will a real pro say about this vodka, and is the word “noble” in any way justified?

-What’s with the historical Russian names on foreign vodka bottles, and will the vanilla flavoring be any good?
+What’s with the Russian names on foreign vodka bottles, and can the vanilla flavor save this one?

-Can anything that bears the same name as the singer of one of the world’s most terrible music groups be any good?
+Can anything that bears the same name as the singer of one of the world’s worst bands be any good?

-This one has a solid reputation and was even recommended by my physician, but is it really that good?
+This one was recommended by my doctor, but is it more than just a pretty bottle?

 Will this eco-friendly vodka stand a chance against 360, and if it doesn’t, is it still worth a try?